dunchych/mq-perf-harness/README.md

 Alternatively connect MQ Explorer to internal OCP endpoint:
 ![MQ Explorer](./static/mq-explorer-internal.png)

-## 3. Run MQ Performance test harnbess
+## 3. Run MQ Performance test harness
 The MQ-CPH Performance Harness (hereafter referred to as MQ-CPH), is a native MQI interface (C/C++), performance test tool, based largely on the function and externals of the JMSPerfHarness tool (also on GitHub at https://github.com/ot4i/perf-harness).
 It provides an extensive set of performance messaging functionality, as well as many other features such as throttled operation (a fixed rate and/or number of messages), multiple destinations and live performance reporting.
 It is one of the many tools used by the IBM MQ performance team at Hursley, for tests ranging from a single client to more than 10,000 clients.
 Perf harness scenario used here is shown below.
 The only correction is that `cphtestp` itself provides both requesters and responders shown on the diagram embedded in the harness:
 ![MQ Performance Test Harness](./static/harness.png)